SovereignCloudStack/standards/Standards/scs-0214-v2-k8s-node-distribution.md

 for the providers associated with this effort, since the infrastructure needs to have hardware which will just be used to provide fail-over safety or duplication.

-The document [Best practices for large clusters] describes the concept of a failure zone.
+The document [Best practices for large clusters][k8s-large-clusters] describes the concept of a failure zone.
 This term isn't defined any further, but can in this context be described as a number of physical (computing) machines in such a vicinity to each other (either through physical or logical interconnection in some way), that specific problems inside this zone would put